moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 ## Step 2 of 4: Choose database

 If your data is not part of an existing database select the option to create a new database, and specify the new database name.
 Permitted characters include lower case alphanumeric characters and underscore `[a-z0-9_]`.
-Note that new database names will be automatically prefixed with `data_eng_uploader_<env>`, where `<env>` is either `dev`, `preprod` or `prod`.
+Note that new database names will be automatically prefixed with `data_eng_uploader_<env>`, where `<env>` is either `dev`, or `prod`.
 Otherwise, choose the existing database from the drop down menu.

 ### Troubleshooting step 2